DmitriStark/Secure-Client-Messaging-Application/Readme.md

 - No perfect forward secrecy implementation
 - Password requirements could be strengthened
 - No multi-factor authentication
+- Key sharing should ideally occur through a separate secure channel

 ## Development and Extension